 - Check your DDCET result for BE01, BE02 and total marks.

-- Build a preference list with a mix of aspirational, realistic and safe options.
+- Build a preference list with a mix of aspirational, realistic and safe options - don't skip the safe ones at the bottom of your list.

 Why marks alone aren't enough